 From the Kotoku-in temple head down south for about 7 minutes and turn right, you will arrive at the second highlight of this part of Kamakura, the Hasedera Temple.

 The Hasedera temple is famous for its many flowers, especially the hydrangea.
 In the months June and July, when the hydrangea are is blossom the temple is especially popular.
 But to our opinion, the temple is worth a visit a year round with the stunning view of the pacific sea from the temple’s observatory.

-The temple is located on a hill, therefore many steps are involved when exploring the complex.
+The temple is located on a hill, thus many steps are involved when exploring the complex.
 The entrance itself is located down hill, but climbing your way to the top is totally worth it, we think so at least.

 Admission fee ¥400

 Planning your trip to Kamakura

-As we mentioned before, Kamakura is great to explore on foot and most locations are within walking distance (about 30 minutes) from each other.
-The hiking trails connect the main sights and offer great views of Kamakura.
-But if you don’t feel like it or want to spent most of your time visiting the sights, there are many other ways of transportation like trains, buses, bicycles and taxi’s.
+As we mentioned before, Kamakura is great to explore on foot and most locations are within walking distance (about 30 min) from each other.
+The hiking trails connecting the highlights to each other, offer great views of Kamakura.
+But if you don’t feel like it or want to spent most of your time visiting the sights, there are many other ways of transportation like trains, buses, bicycles and taxis.